Long vs. short signup form? The debate is over

 Add to this equation cheap storage, advanced search technology, and easy-to-use business rules.
 There is very little downside to encourage signup, even with the most minimal information.

-The long vs. short form debate is over.
+The long vs. short lead form debate is over.
 Any data can be turned into more and better data over time, whereas no data is just no data.